-- 5.6.5.2 Where arrangements are made to pay off the principal portion of the arrear amount in instalments, such an arrangement should be honoured for at least a six month consecutive period where- after arrears will be written off on a monthly basis on a rand-for- rand basis (for every one rand that is paid one rand will be written off from the provision for bad debt). - 5.6.5.3 Levying of interest on arrear accounts should be immediately suspended upon completion a debt agreement.
-This will allow debtors to see progress on their accounts, as continued payments will reflect a decrease on the balance. - 5.6.5.4 As long as the agreement is honoured no further interest will be added.
-However, in case of defaulting the suspended amount will be reversed and interest will again be levied from date of default. - 5.6.5.5 Where a debtor pays 50% or more on the principal portion of his/her arrear account or settles the principal portion of the arrear account in full through a once-off payment, all interest penalties on arrear amounts will be written off immediately. - 5.6.5.6 Where arrangements are made to pay off the principal portion of the arrear amount in instalments, such instalments should be determined on the outstanding amount excluding arrear interest.
-Such an arrangement should be honoured for at least a six-month consecutive period where-after interest on arrear amounts will be written off on a monthly basis.
-This arrangement will imply that upon payment of the final instalment all interest on arrear amounts will have been written off. - 5.6.5.7 Where debtors fail to honour their arrangements without prior consultation interest will be reinstated and added to the original debt amount. - 5.6.6 Any amount to be written off in terms of paragraph 5.6.5 above must be subjected to the provisions of Sections 6.4 and 6.5 below. - 5.6.7 The arrangement referred to in paragraph 5.6.5.1 may be extended to other Poverty Alleviation & Job Creation Strategies that Makhado Local Municipality may implement.
-Such strategies may include:- - 5.6.7.1 The casual/contract employment of a debtor in a particular Municipal project (i.e. it refuse collection, road maintenance, verge cutting etc.) - 5.6.7.2 The 50% payment that will be credited against the debtor's arrear account will be treated as a cash payment and further 50% will be written off as described in paragraph 5.6.7.1. - 5.6.7.3 The accounting treatment shall be that the project or programme will be debited (charged) full 100% as this will be the input cost of the labour (100% cost paid out as 50% cash paid to the debtor and 50% credited against the debtor's arrear account as though it were a cash payment).

-- 5.6.8 The purpose of the above strategy/arrangement is to instil a sense of pride to the customers of Makhado Local Municipality that cannot pay off their arrears, whilst extending services delivery, creating jobs, and alleviating poverty, and at the same time reducing the Debtors Book and enhance the financial status and image of the Municipality. - 5.6.9 Any amount to be written off in terms of paragraph 5.6.8 above must be subject to the provision of Section 6.4 and 6.5 below.
+- 5.6.6 Any amount to be written off in terms of paragraph 5.6.5 above must be subjected to the provisions of Sections 6.4 and 6.5 below. - 5.6.7 The arrangement referred to in paragraph 5.6.5.1 may be extended to other Poverty Alleviation & Job Creation Strategies that Makhado Local Municipality may implement.
+Such strategies may include:- - 5.6.7.1 The casual/contract employment of a debtor in a particular Municipal project (i.e. it refuse collection, road maintenance, verge cutting etc.) - 5.6.7.2 The 70% payment that will be credited against the debtor's arrear account and will be treated as a cash payment and further 30% will be written off. - 5.6.7.3 The accounting treatment shall be that the project or programme will be debited (charged) full 100% as this will be the input cost of the labour (100% cost paid out as 70% cash paid to the debtor and 30% credited against the debtor's arrear account as though it were a cash payment). - 5.6.8 The purpose of the above strategy/arrangement is to instil a sense of pride to the customers of Makhado Local Municipality that cannot pay off their arrears, whilst extending services delivery, creating jobs, and alleviating poverty, and at the same time reducing the Debtors Book and enhance the financial status and image of the Municipality. - 5.6.9 Any amount to be written off in terms of paragraph 5.6.8 above must be subject to the provision of Section 6.4 and 6.5 below.